 Field Description Your Action Multicast Rate Limiting Multicast rate limit can be configured at WLAN level.
 The UplinkDownlink values are displayed only if the multicast rate limit is enabled.
-The Downlink traffic is limited to 50% of the configured multicast rate limiting.
-For example, if multicast rate limiting downlink traffic is set to 6Mbps, only ~50%, .i.e.
+The Downlink traffic is limited to 50% of Select the Uplink and Downlink check boxes and enter the limiting rates in Mbps, respectively.
+Range: 1 through 100 Mbps.
+NOTE Multicast Rate Limit value cannot exceed SSID Rate Limit values for respective Uplink and Downlink the configured multicast rate limiting.
+For example, if multicast rate limiting downlink traffic is set to 6Mbps, only ~50%, .for example.
 3.00Mbps to 4.00Mbps max per second traffic passes.
-This limit is only for downlink and shall not be affected by BSS Min Rate setting.
+This limit is only for downlink and shall not be affected by BSS Min Rate setting. direction.
 NOTE SSID Rate Limit always take precedence, if, Mutlicast Rate Limit is also configured.
-Select the Uplink and Downlink check boxes and enter the limiting rates in Mbps, respectively.
-Range: 1 through 100 Mbps.
-NOTE Multicast Rate Limit value cannot exceed SSID Rate Limit values for respective Uplink and Downlink direction.
 DNS Server Profile Allows the AP to inspect DHCP messages and overwrite the DNS servers with the DNS server configured in this profile.
 This allows for policy-based DNS application in which unique users/roles should use a different DNS server than others.
 Select a profile from the menu.
 Select Disable from the menu if you want to disable the DNS Server profile for the WLAN service.
-Click Image: The service of the service DNS Spoofing Profile When an AP receives a DNS packet, all the fields in the packet are validated.
-NOTE Only A/AAA server DNS query packets are considered.
-When same domain name is present in both DNS spoofing profile and walled garden table in the WISPr WLAN, then the AP DNS cache is updated with the IP address present in the DNS spoofing profile.
-If DNS spoofing and URL filtering with safe search is enabled, URLfiltering (safe search) takes precedence for the Google, YouTube, and Bing domain names.
-If safe search is not enabled, and URL filtering is enabled also DNS-Spoof takes the precedence.
+Click to add a new profile or click to edit a profile.
+DNS Spoofing Profile When an AP receives a DNS packet, all the fields in the packet are validated.
 Select a profile from the menu.
 Select Disable from the menu if you want to disable the DNS Spoofing profile for the WLAN service.
-Click to add a new profile or click to edit a profile
+Click NOTE Only A/AAA server DNS to add a new profile or click to edit a profile query packets are considered.
+When same domain name is present in both DNS spoofing profile and walled garden table in the WISPr WLAN, then the AP DNS cache is updated with the IP address present in the DNS spoofing profile.
+If DNS spoofing and URL filtering with safe search is enabled, URL filtering (safe search) takes precedence for the Google, YouTube, and Bing domain names.
+If safe search is not enabled, DNS spoofing takes the precedence.
+If safe search is not enabled and URL filtering is enabled also DNS-Spoof takes the precedence.